THEMISADAS2007/VISPER-MD-BETA-2/README.md

-## VISPER-MD👩‍💻 - A Javascript WhatsApp User Bot
-Visper INC have been designed to make things easier and fun while using WhatsApp. 👨‍💻❤️
+##VISPER INC proudly presents VISPER-MD, a next-generation WhatsApp User Bot engineered to make your WhatsApp experience faster, smarter, and more powerful. 👨‍💻⚡

 ### `6.0.0 Version`
 😎 `The main goal of creating this bot is to fully leverage WhatsApp and simplify its functionality.`